anamba/adventofcode2019/README.md

 * Briefly considered going all in on processes and messages and all that, but ended up just making the fewest changes possible.
 * Revised the following day to use processes, which turned out to require even fewer changes than avoiding processes!
 Ha.

+## Day 11

+* My program doesn't actually halt, but does give the right answer.
+Didn't have time to figure that out.